-37. New Standards, Amendments and Interpretations
+36. New Standards, Amendments and Interpretations

-The following new and revised Standards, Amendments and Interpretations have been issued, but are not yet effective.
+The following Standards, Amendments and Interpretations have been issued, but are not yet effective.
 They have not been applied early in the preparation of these consolidated financial statements.
-Their impact on the consolidated financial statements of the IFRC has not yet been systematically analysed; however, a preliminary assessment has been conducted by IFRC's management, and the expected impact of each Standard, Amendment and Interpretation is presented below.
+Based on assessments conducted by IFRC's management, the expected impact of each Standard, Amendment and Interpretation is presented below.